AES Dune & Wetland Restoration

 AES site 2004 showing where the "Salt Lake" was.

 2004 – City does ground work for rezoning to “Ocean Reserve” with power plant phase out required.
-New zoning shelved due to ongoing planning process
+New zoning shelved due to ongoing planning process.
+Bill Brand starts SBPC to advocate for more parkland

 2005 - Citizens vote for a park at 50 acre site in Advisory vote versus another mixed-use development plan.
 City votes to allow parks as a permitted use at the site, but does not follow through with phase-out of industrial uses as proposed by staff.